 Southern Africa captivates everyone who is lucky enough to experience its power and magic.
 The concept of ‘Safari’ conjures up images of adventure, dramatic landscapes and exciting wildlife.
-Sabi Sabi’s four luxury safari lodges are located in the Sabi Sand Game Reserve which is geographically integrated with the Kruger National Park.
+Sabi Sabi’s four luxury safari lodges are located in the Sabie Game Reserve which is geographically integrated with the Greater Kruger National Park.

 Sabi Sabi epitomises Africa’s magic.
 With no fences between the reserve and the Kruger Park, big game abounds, moving freely through this unspoiled part of the ancient African continent.
 The Reserve is blessed with a great biodiversity of habitat and wildlife giving an excellent chance of close encounters with the ‘Big Five’ – elephant, rhino, buffalo, lion and leopard – as well as wild dog and cheetah.
 With over 300 bird species, the reserve is a birdwatcher’s delight.

 There has been no hunting here for over half a century and the animals have become habituated to – and relaxed in the presence of – safari vehicles.
 The ultimate destination for a luxury safari; visitors to Sabi Sabi can look forward the unique experience of close encounters with animals as they continue unperturbed in their natural daily patterns of hunting, feeding, courting and suckling.

 Safaris take place each morning and evening in open safari vehicles which drive through a wide variety of habitats, allowing visitors to view the vast interactions of the wild.
 After breakfast, guests on guided walking trails can experience the natural environment on foot.
 The dedicated, highly trained and experienced Rangers lead you to discover miracles of nature you may never have dreamed existed.